Bone Fractures From Car Accidents: Chicago, Illinois

 - Open/Compound: With this bone fracture, the bone actually pierces the skin.
-The skin rupture is critically important because this exposes the affected area to infections.
+The skin rupture is critically important to the victim's well-being because the tear exposes the affected area to infections.

 - Closed/Simple: Closed bone fractures involve a break in the bone but no skin rupture.